LuiginaA/Nur-Home/README.md

     - The images featured in the testimonial section of the website were provided by clients as part of their testimonials, highlighting the great workmanship and care provided by Nur.

   - **Icons**
-    - Icons used throughout the site were sourced from Font Awesome  and Ion Icons and chosen for their clear and obvious meanings, enhancing user understanding and navigation.
+    - Icons used throughout the site were sourced from Font Awesome and chosen for their clear and obvious meanings, enhancing user understanding and navigation.

 - Wireframes

-## Features
+# Features

 ### Responsive Design